katherineaubert/FieldSessionSummer2021/README.md

 All HTML files needed for this project are contained in the root of the BurstIQ-Remedichain-Web-Application directory.

 All css components are stored in the "css" directory.
+Our css framework was Bootstrap.

 The entirety of our backend functionality is stored within the “js” folder within the “hello-medications.js” file.